cwinfosec/skynet/README.md

 # SKYNET - AI Assistant with Twilio Integration

 SKYNET is an AI assistant implemented in Python, utilizing OpenAI's GPT-3 for natural language processing.
 It includes integration with Twilio for SMS communication.
+Currently works with GPT-3.

 ## Table of Contents